 What is meant by direct and indirect influence?

-The influence is direct when there is some communication activity or direct contact between the interest group and a public servant.
+Influence is direct when there is some communication activity or direct contact between the interest group and a public servant.

 Therefore, the actions of the local entity should be the following:

-1.- Ask the purpose of the requested interview or meeting
+1.- Ask the purpose of the interview or meeting requested

 The General Directorate of Law and Legal Entities of the Department of Justice.